AluniaZhou/scRNA-seq/README.md

-scRNA-seq
+# scRNA-seq
 A scRNA-seq data anlysis pipeline using public avaliable datasets

-Data
+## Data
-scRNA-seq read count and metadat from GEO datasets
+scRNA-seq read count and metadat from GEO datasets GSE140228 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE140228) is used as the example

-Code
+## Code

-See notebook for specific details.
+See [notebook] for specific details.

+Packages required can be installed in a R enviroment